Native Waters; Native Lands

 Starts May 5, 2023

 Together, the wetu and mush8n highlight how Native communities live, travel, and fish in this region both historically and today.
 Following the festival, they will be displayed together at CAM Green in 2024 and 2025 to continue the conversation about Native Waters; Native Lands in Gloucester.
+Learn more about the wetu at CAM Green.

 This project is funded in part by the Essex County Community Foundation’s Creative County Initiative.